This post may contain affiliate links. See our disclosure policy.

-In small servings, this soup tastes delicious when you reheat it.
-But we suggest you warm it up on the stove rather than the microwave.
-The microwave doesn’t heat it evenly, and causes the potatoes to taste grainy.
+Yes, but first of all, make sure you store leftovers in an airtight container in the fridge.
+Then we suggest you warm it up on the stove rather than the microwave.
+The microwave doesn’t heat it evenly and causes the potatoes to taste grainy.
 We would also recommend you use up leftovers within three days.

 Because of the cream in the soup base, this soup doesn’t freeze very well.
-This is one soup that is absolutely best when served fresh, or reheated within a couple of days.
-Plus, it’s so delicious that rarely do we have leftovers.
+This is one soup that is best when served fresh, or reheated within a couple of days.
+Plus, it’s so delicious that we rarely have leftovers.

-Most potato soup recipes are not GF.
-However for this recipe, all you need to do is swap out the flour for your favorite gluten-free brand.
-Everything else stays the same and we promise you won’t even be able to tell a difference.
+Most potato soup recipes are not gluten-free.
+However, for this recipe, all you need to do is swap out the flour for your favorite gluten-free brand.
+Everything else stays the same and we promise you won’t even be able to tell the difference.

-If potato soups are your love language, we have several comforting classics for you to try.
+Being from Idaho, comforting potato recipes are our love language.
+We have several potato soup classics for you to try.
 One of our favorites is Loaded Baked Potato Soup, which is made with actual BAKED potatoes.
 So yummy!